pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. equals
+1. and
-2. negative =
+2. or
-3. not greater equals than
+3. equals
-4. negative less than
+4. less than
+5. greater than
-5. less or = than
+6. less or equals than
-6. greater than
+7. greater or equals than
+8. not equals
+9. negative equals
+10. negative and
+11. negative or

 #### Português